kunal-ai/kunal-ai/README.md

 Used the Microsoft Navision Dynamics NAV and RAMCO Cloud ERP in previous job roles to handle procurement process.
 Check out my projects on procurement in Projects Tab here at GitHub.

-- 🔭 I’m currently working on Front End Web Development and Procurement Processes.
+- I’m currently working on Full Stack Web Development.
-- 🌱 I’m currently learning Back End Web Development.
+- I’m currently learning Back End Web Development.
-- 👯 I’m looking to collaborate on Web Development and Procurement.
+- I’m looking to collaborate on Web Development and Procurement.
-- 🤔 I’m looking for help with Back End Web Development.
+- I’m looking for help with Back End Web Development.
-- 💬 Ask me about Procurement and Contracts.
+- Ask me about Procurement and Contracts.

 ## 📄 Posts / Articles :